99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Alternative for kinesis.

-AWS Certificate Manager (ACM): manage and deploy SSL/TLS certificate, provide in-flight encryption for websites
+AWS Certificate Manager (ACM): manage and deploy SSL/TLS certificate, provide in-flight encryption for websites.
+Remember its stored in us-east-1 always!

 AWS Private Certificate Authority (CA)
 Managed service allows you to create private Certificate Authorities, only work in your Organization / services that have the integration, not on the public internet.